redis/redis-om-dotnet/README.md

 </details>

-## ➡ Why Redis OM?
+## 💡 Why Redis OM?

-Redis OM is a high-level library for using Redis in .NET this **preview** release contains the following features:
+Redis OM provides high-level abstractions for using Redis in .NET; it makes it easy to model and query your Redis domain objects.

+This **preview** release contains the following features:

-* A Declarative Object Mapper for Redis Objects.
+* Declarative object mapping for Redis objects
-* A Declarative secondary-index generation tool for Redis.
+* Declarative secondary-index generation
-* A fluent API for searching for objects in Redis
+* Fluent API for querying Redis
-* A fluent API for performing Aggregations in Redis.
+* Fluent API for performing Redis aggregations

 ## 💻 Installation

-Installation is simple with the dotnet cli just run:
+Using the dotnet cli, run:

 ```text
 dotnet add package Redis.OM